What's new

 I'm going for kinda FOR (First Order Retrievability) here.
 I want to know where everything is, be able to see it and grab it easily whenever I need it.
 That is opposed to having things in nested boxes/bags that I have to dig through to get the stuff I need.

-Cleaning Rails
+Cleaning & Lubricating Rails

 This part honestly had me a bit nervous.
 I was worried about how important it was to have carriages that lightly and smoothly just flew across the rails.